wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-wandering.rst

 .. figure:: ../../../../images/wandering-jackal-rviz2.png
    :align: center

-   Wandering Application running on the |jackal| robot: the rviz2 tool shows the robot with the identified map and the image of the
+   Wandering Application running on the Jackal robot: the rviz2 tool shows the robot with the identified map and the image of the Intel® RealSense™ camera.
-   |realsense| camera.

-|jackal|-Specific Adaptations
+Jackal-Specific Adaptations
 -----------------------------

-The shell script and the launch file of the Wandering tutorial have been adapted to the ecosystem of the |jackal| robot.
+The shell script and the launch file of the Wandering tutorial have been adapted to the ecosystem of the Jackal robot.
 In particular, they include several remapping definitions, which align the camera and IMU related topics with the topic names expected by the nodes of the Wandering tutorial.